-Bright star Vega on May evenings | EarthSky.org
+Vega is a bright bluish star on May evenings

-Vega is a lovely star to come to know.
-When I was first learning the night sky, more than 40 years ago, I spent hours, days, weeks, months poring over charts and books.
-So I sometimes came to know the names and whereabouts of certain stars before seeing them in the night sky.
-One soft May evening, I happened to glance toward the northeast.
-I was thrilled at the sight of Vega – gleaming sapphire-blue – and surprisingly bright for being so low in the sky.

-Look for this star tonight.
-It’s the fifth brightest star in our sky.
+Look for Vega tonight.
+It’s the 5th brightest star in our sky.
 If you’re in the Northern Hemisphere, you’ll find beautiful, bluish Vega easily, simply by looking northeastward at mid-evening in May.
 Vega is so bright that you can see it on a moonlit night.

 From far south in the Southern Hemisphere, you can’t see Vega until late at night in May.
 That’s because Vega is located so far north on the sky’s dome.
-Vega will reach its high point for the night around three to four hours after midnight, at which time people in the Southern Hemisphere can see this star in their northern sky.
-As seen from mid-northern latitudes, the star shines high overhead at this early morning hour.
+Vega will reach its high point for the night around three to four hours after midnight, at which time people in the Southern Hemisphere can see Vega in their northern sky.
+As seen from mid-northern latitudes, Vega shines high overhead at this early morning hour.

 Because it’s the brightest star in the constellation Lyra the Harp, Vega is sometimes called the Harp Star.
 Like all stars, Vega rises some four minutes earlier each day as Earth moves around the sun.
-So Vega will ornament our evening sky throughout the summer and fall.
+So Vega will adorne our evening sky throughout the summer and fall.

 Although Vega is considered a late spring or summer star, it’s actually so far north on the sky’s dome that – from mid-latitudes in the Northern Hemisphere – you can find it at some time during the night, nearly every night of the year.